 The Simplify Volt Cloud and Cybersecurity Disruption ETF seeks to be exposed to the most disruptive companies in cloud infrastructure and cybersecurity

-The fund aims to invest close to 25% across CloudFlare stock and CloudFlare call options and close to 25% in Crowdstrike stock and Crowdstrike call options.
+The fund aims to invest heavily across CloudFlare stock and CloudFlare call options and Crowdstrike stock and Crowdstrike call options.
 A modest put option overlay is designed to help mitigate against sharp market crashes.

 Investors should carefully consider the investment objectives, risks, charges and expenses of Exchange Traded Funds (ETFs) before investing.
 To obtain an ETF's prospectus containing this and other important information, please call (855) 772-8488 or view/download a prospectus online.
 Please read the prospectus carefully before you invest.

 The fund's investment objective is to seek capital appreciation.

 An investment in the fund involves risk, including possible loss of principal.

 The Fund focuses its assets (i.e., invests up to 25% of its assets each) in securities of Crowdstrike and Cloudflare, and